Scalable quantum computation architecture using always-on Ising interactions via quantum feedforward: Cluster states as a resource for quantum computation

-Let us review the concept of a graph state introduced in~\cite{Graphstate_1,Graphstate_2,Graphstate_3,Graphstate_4}.
-A graph $G(V,E)$ is composed of vertices $V$ and edges $E$ where an edge connects two vertices.
-By regarding the vertex as a qubit and edge as an entanglement between the qubits, we can associate the graph with a graph state $\lvert \Phi \rangle_{G(V,E)} $ defined as the following equation

-where $(a,b)\in E$ denotes an edge between the vertices $a$ and $b$.
-Also, $\hat{U}^{(a,b)}_{CZ}$ denotes a controlled-phase $(\pi)$ operation between them.
-It is worth mentioning that, a specific type of a graph state such as a two or three-dimensional cluster state can be a universal resource for measurement-based quantum computation (MBQC)~\cite{oneway,oneway_2,oneway_3,oneway_4} and topological quantum computation~\cite{Topological_2D,Topological_2D2,Topological_3D}.
+A two- or three-dimensional cluster state can be a universal resource for measurement-based quantum computation (MBQC)~\cite{oneway,oneway_2,oneway_3,oneway_4} and topological quantum computation~\cite{Topological_2D,Topological_2D2,Topological_3D}.
+A cluster state is composed of $\lvert + \rangle$ state qubits on the lattice points and controlled-phase gate operation $\hat{U}_{CZ}$ between each pair of nearest-neighbor qubits.
 The controlled-phase gate can be realized by Ising type interaction~\cite{oneway,oneway_2}.
-When a graph $G(V,E)$ is given, the necessary Hamiltonian to create a cluster state corresponding $G$ is as follows
+When we consider qubits A and B and Ising type interaction between A and B, the Hamiltonian to perform controlled-phase gate is as follows